ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 Refreshable materialized views are a work in progress.
 Setting `allow_experimental_refreshable_materialized_view = 1` is required for creating one.
 Current limitations:
  * not compatible with Replicated database or table engines,
  * require [Atomic database engine](../../../engines/database-engines/atomic.md),
- * each refresh query executes in one thread (max_threads setting is ignored),
  * no retries for failed refresh - we just skip to the next scheduled refresh time,
  * no limit on number of concurrent refreshes.
 :::